 NUTR 301E The Mediterranean Diet: from Fiction to Facts (in English)

-BUS 325E International Marketing (in English) BUS 325 International Marketing (in Spanish) BUS 334E International Management (in English) BUS 346E International Finance (in English) BUS 346 International Finance (in Spanish) BUS 353E International Financial Accounting – FALL SEMESTER ONLY (in English) BUS 355E International Human Resource Management – SPRING SEMESTER ONLY (in English) BUS 358E Organizational Theory – SPRING SEMESTER ONLY (in English) BUS 359E Entrepreneurship and New Ventures (in English)
+BUS 325E International Marketing (in English) BUS 334E International Management (in English) BUS 346E International Finance (in English) BUS 353E International Financial Accounting – FALL SEMESTER ONLY (in English) BUS 355E International Human Resource Management – SPRING SEMESTER ONLY (in English) BUS 358E Organizational Theory – SPRING SEMESTER ONLY (in English) BUS 359E Entrepreneurship and New Ventures (in English) BUS 366 Operations Management I BUS/COMM 360E International Business Communication – FALL SEMESTER ONLY

 BUS 325E International Marketing (in English)